awsdocs/aws-java-developer-guide-v2/doc_source/examples-simple-notification-service.rst

 that topic.
 Messages are distributed to these endpoints after being received by |SNS|.

 To configure a communication channel as an endpoint for a topic, subscribe that endpoint to the topic.
-To start, build a: aws-java-class:`SubscribeRequest <services/sns/model/SubscribeRequest>` object.
+To start, build a :aws-java-class:`SubscribeRequest <services/sns/model/SubscribeRequest>` object.
 Specify the communication channel (for example, :code:`lambda` or :code:`email`) as the :methodname:`protocol()`, set the :method:`endpoint()` to the relevant output location (for example, the :code:`ARN` of a |LAM| function or an email address), and set the :code:`ARN` of the